laelabaugh/corporate-esg-risk-analysis/README.md

 ### Overview of Findings

 Across 162 S&P 500 companies, ESG risk varies widely by sector, with Energy leading as the highest-risk sector at an average total ESG risk score of 34.62 (57% above the market average of 22.09).
-Real Estate, on the other hand, demonstrates strong sustainability performance with an average score of just 12.58, approximately 43% below the average.
+On the other hand, Real Estate demonstrates strong sustainability performance with an average score of just 12.58, approximately 43% below the average.

 The majority of companies (51.2%) fall within the "Medium" risk category; only 11.1% fall under "High" or "Severe".
 Environmental factors result in the widest gap between sectors.
 Energy's environmental score (15.46) runs about 12 times higher than Communication Services (1.28).